 Features: Power attenuator, 60 Built in effects, Cab emulated output

 Benefits: Awesome cleans at all volumes, Can act as a USB interface, Thousands of additional amp models available online

 |Click For Best Price|

-Our Top 3 Choices for Best Clean Amp
+Our Top 3

 Our Top Pick was the Fender Pro Junior IV 1×10”.
 If you’re looking for a blend of price and performance, this amp is peerless.
-It offers world class clean tones with studio quality fidelity, and enough power to handle gigging.
+It offers world-class clean tones with studio-quality fidelity and enough power to handle gigging.

 Our first test was a dry signal check, straight from the guitar into the amp.
 The Pro Jr IV only has one input and one channel, with a single volume and a master tone knob, so the setup was the easiest of any amp on test.
 We worked through the volume range, starting a hair above zero, checking for clarity and cleanliness of tone.
-By time we got to noon, we had some serious volume output, but not even a hint of breakup – even with volume maxed on the guitar.
+By the time we got to noon, we had some serious volume output, but not even a hint of breakup – even with volume maxed on the guitar.

 We found the Pro Jr IV to be incredibly responsive, too.
 Even with volume maxed, we were able to avoid distortion by softening the attach and playing with a gentler touch.
 We were still able to keep the tones clean at max volume when playing hard by rolling back the volume on the guitar slightly.